 To increase urban canopy cover, the City's Council set a target of an average of 18 per cent canopy cover across the City by 2040.

 - Over the past seven years, tree canopy cover has fallen by nearly 1.5 million m².
 Two-thirds of this loss has occurred on residential land, mostly as a result of development

 - Although the City plants 10,000 new trees each year, this is not enough to replace the canopy being lost

 - If we do not act now, canopy cover will be reduced by up to 50 per cent in suburbs with high rates of development

-- An urban forest strategy will help us to develop solutions to slow down canopy loss and increase the number of new trees being planted.
+- An Urban Forest Plan will help us to develop solutions to slow down canopy loss and increase the number of new trees being planted

-- Mapping and monitoring reveal canopy loss rates have increased over the past five- year period with a combined total of over 1 million m² of tree canopy lost.
+- Mapping and monitoring reveal canopy loss rates have increased over the past seven years with a combined total of over 1.5 million m² of tree canopy lost

 - 68 per cent loss from residential land and 12 per cent loss from verges.

 Thank you for your interest, the 2022 Free Tree Program is now fully subscribed.